FFmpeg/FFV1/ffv1.md

 ## Configuration Record

-In the case of a bitstream with version >= 2, a configuration record is stored in the the underlying container, at the track header level.
+In the case of a bitstream with version >= 2, a configuration record is stored in the underlying container, at the track header level.
 It contains the parameters used for all frames.
 The size of the configuration record, NumBytes, is supplied by the underlying container.